 The twentieth century saw more changes to the church.
 The organ was replaced and has moved around the church – and remodelled yet again in 2001.
 The pulpit was replaced by the wooden one we have now.

-A wooden rood screen with carved figures of the crucifixion was put in place as a war memorial after the First World War with the names of those killed on it.
-Many years later it was taken away again and parts of it used to wall off what had been a curtained-off glory-hole and make a little office for the Rector.
+A wooden rood screen with carved figures of the crucifixion was put in place as a war memorial after the First World War containing the names of those killed in the Great War.
+Many years later the rood screen was removed and parts of it used to wall off what had been a curtained-off glory-hole and make it into a vestry for the Rector.
 After yet more years the crucifix from the top of the screen was hung from the chancel arch where it is now.

 During the 1960s the heavy wooden pews were put in.
 It was discovered that the church needed a new roof; when the new one was built one of the old beams on the inside of the church was kept in place and is still there today.
 Later in the twentieth century the vestry was enlarged and a kitchen and toilet added to the north of the church.
 One of the north aisle windows was used to make a serving hatch into the kitchen.